UAE: Cancer patient evacuated from Gaza dies; ministry issues mourning statement

+Motor City has been renamed Al Hebiah First, while Sports City will be known as Al Hebiah Fourth

-The Ministry of Health and Prevention (Mohap) in the UAE has announced the death of a 35-year-old Palestinian cancer patient who was evacuated from Gaza earlier.
+The UAE on Monday announced the death of a 35-year-old Palestinian cancer patient who was evacuated from Gaza earlier.

 As soon as she arrived in the country, the patient, who was dealing with several complications, was immediately transferred to a specialised health facility for treatment.
 Despite efforts to improve her condition, her health deteriorated further, leading to her untimely death.

-The ministry expressed its heartfelt condolences to the patient's family, praying for eternal peace for the deceased and offering comfort and solace to the bereaved family.
+The Ministry of Health and Prevention (Mohap) expressed its heartfelt condolences to the patient's family, praying for eternal peace for the deceased and offering comfort and solace to the bereaved family.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.